You’ve probably heard about laundry stripping, the once viral cleaning trend that took over social media.

 3. Washing Detergent

-The surfactants in soap “bind to soils with one end and to water with the other, allowing them to lift away the icky things trapped”
+It turns out that the surfactants in soap play a key role in the laundry stripping process as well.
+According to the same article, these surfactants “bind to soils with one end and to water with the other, allowing them to lift away the icky things trapped in our clothes.”

-- The hot, alkaline water opens up the fibers of the fabric and looses any soil or scum.
+- First, the hot, alkaline water opens up the fibres of the fabric and loosens any soil or scum.

-- The water penetrates deep into the fabric of the diapers, where the water softeners can react with minerals that have become trapped.
+- Then, the water penetrates deep into the fabric, where the water softeners can react with minerals that have become trapped.